NobleMajo/vault/README.md

 `.vt` is a custom file format for vault.

 The idea behind this tool is to have a CLI utility that can quickly and easily encrypt individual files, allowing users to securely store API tokens, secrets, credentials, or any private data on their own disk.

+# Advertising

+*Are you also a small software developer or admin with lots of API keys, encryption keys or other secrets and credentials?*
+*Or do you simply have logs or plain text files that you want to send to someone securely?*
+**Then I have exactly what you are looking for today!**

+*Hold on tight and take a closer look at this command line interface tool because it might meet your exact needs.*

 # Future
 Currently, the Vault file is encrypted using AES-256, but in the future it will also use the private and public keys from the .ssh directory to add a addiitonal asymetic encryption by default.